LaurentNevou/Q_Schrodinger1D_demo/README.md

 It uses 4 different algorithms that can be switched ON/OFF:

--> The FEM: Finite Elements Method
+-> The FDM: Finite Difference Method

--> The Scanning method using the Euler approach
+-> The Scanning/Shooting method using the Euler approach

 -> The PWE: Plane Wave Expansion method that solves the equation in the Fourier space

--> The TMM: Tranfer Matrix Method
+-> The TMM: Tranfer Matrix Method using the Scanning/Shooting method

 Three different potentials are proposed: